 These specifically designed applications of technology serve you well but when it comes to creating a virtual machine (VM), the difference is that you are creating an application in the older sense of the word.
 Per Merriam-Webster an application is: “an act of administering or laying one thing on another”.
 When applying a virtual machine (or machines) onto your business computing system you are not necessarily seeking to create one specific new computing application but an overlay which will be used to enhance your overall system and so produce an environment that will serve your company and its’ employees better.

-Given below are a few of the common benefits of VMs for organizations who use them:
+Given below are a few of the common benefits of Virtual Machines for organizations who use them:

 The multiplicity of Operating Systems